Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Experiments

 \textbf{Seasonal variation.} We first analyze seasonal variations in accident occurrences by dividing the year into four seasons: winter (December to February), spring (March to May), summer (June to August), and autumn (September to November).

 Most states show fewer accidents in spring than in winter.
-This pattern suggests that winter weather conditions contribute to higher accident risk.
+This pattern suggests that winter weather conditions increase the risk of accidents.
 Snow and ice are likely major factors.
 In warmer states such as Nevada, where winter conditions are mild, accident counts remain stable across seasons.
 This pattern is consistent with the causal estimates in Table~\ref{tab_causal_att}.
-The ATT values are higher in colder states like Montana and Iowa, and much lower in Nevada.
+We set winter as the treatment group and spring as the control group.
+The ATT values are higher in colder states such as Montana and Iowa, and much lower in Nevada.
 As an example, Figure~\ref{fig_season} shows the seasonal accident pattern in Massachusetts, where accident frequency peaks in winter.

 \textbf{Road type.} We also examine how different road types relate to accident occurrence.
 Road classification reflects structural design and traffic regulation levels, both of which can shape accident risk.
 The categories include living street, motorway, motorway link, primary, primary link, residential, road, secondary, secondary link, tertiary, tertiary link, trailhead, trunk, and trunk link.
 By comparing accident counts and frequencies across these categories, we aim to understand how differences in road infrastructure contribute to variations in traffic safety.